Looking for an employer of record in Spain? Here’s what you need to know

 Hiring employees living in Spain to work for your international firm, like a U.S.-based company, can be a complex process.

-Before onboarding talent in Spain, you must fully understand local labor and employment laws to help your business stay compliant.
+Before onboarding talent in Spain, you must understand local labor and employment laws to help your business stay compliant.

 How to hire employees in Spain